paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 }
 ```

-Here is the same Xfer document with all unnecessary whitespace removed.
+Here is the same XferLang document with all unnecessary whitespace removed.

 ```xfer
 {name"Alice"age 30 isMember~true scores[*85*90*78.5]profile{email"alice@example.com"joinedDate@2023-05-05T20:00:00@}}
 ```

-## Xfer Syntax
+## XferLang Syntax

-An Xfer document is composed of keywords and elements.
+An XferLang document is composed of keywords and elements.
 When using [explicit syntax](#explicit-syntax), an element begins and ends with angle brackets (`<` and `>`).
 The first character inside the angle brackets is the specifier character, which indicates the type of the element.
 The specifier character is followed by the element's content.
 The content varies based on the type of the element.
 Elements may be nested, and they may contain comments.

 ```xfer
 </ This is a comment, and below is a string element />